Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: Introduction

 For a long time, cooperation among multiple BSs and iterative localization using multiple transmissions is a common approach to dealing with the range and location offset due to TO.
 In~\cite{2019YuanLocalization}, the authors proposed an expectation-maximization (EM)-based cooperative localization method.
 This method requires not only multiple receivers but also 20 EM iterations, which results in a high implementation complexity.

 Recently, some new techniques have been developed to address the clock asynchronism problem.
-In~\cite{Qian2018Widar2}, the authors proposed to use the cross-antenna cross-correlation (CACC) method to achieve passive human tracking with a single WiFi link by exploiting the cross-correlation between each pair of antennas.
+In~\cite{Qian2018Widar2}, the authors proposed to use the Cross-Antenna Cross-Correlation (CACC) method to achieve passive human tracking with a single WiFi link by exploiting the cross-correlation between each pair of antennas.
 In~\cite{Nizhitong2021}, the authors proposed a UL JCAS method for perceptive mobile networks, allowing a static UE and BS to form a bi-static system to sense the environment by utilizing the CACC method.
 However, the CACC method only works under the assumption that the transmitter and receiver are static, and the accurate location of UE is known in advance.
 Moreover, the CACC method has to solve the challenging image targets problem.
 In~\cite{ZhangDaqing2019,ZhangDaqing2020,Li2022CSIsensing}, the authors proposed to use the Cross-Antenna Signal Ratio (CASR) method to estimate the Doppler frequency, using the channel state information (CSI) ratio between two antennas.
 However, this method works only when the scatterers are static except for the target of interest in order to maintain the linearity of the sensing parameter estimation problem based on the CSI ratio.
+The requirement for the prior information of the location of a static UE makes BS not able to form a bi-static sensing system with a moving UE~\cite{Nizhitong2021}, which restrains the usage of bi-static sensing in the JCAS system.
+Therefore, removing the assumption of knowing the accurate location of a static UE is meaningful to the realization of UL JCAS system.